AarjavPatni/recursdb/README.md

    The server responds with the value for `get` requests.

-## Limitations
+## Design Decisions
-- Data is **not persisted**; all data is lost when the server stops.
+- All data fits in memory; there is no limit on the number or size of key-value pairs (other than system memory).
+- There is a limit on the size of input in the URL query: each request can be up to 1024 bytes (1 KB).
-- Only one connection is handled at a time (no concurrency).
+- Only one client connects at a time; concurrent connections are not supported.
+- Keys and values are expected to be valid UTF-8 strings.
+- The protocol expects requests in the form of HTTP GET lines (e.g., `/set?somekey=somevalue` or `/get?key=somekey`).
-- No authentication or security features.
+- No authentication or authorization is required; all clients are trusted.
+- The server is always started on port 4000 at `127.0.0.1:4000`.

 ## Roadmap